-Le Cordon Bleu Advanced Studies in Taste (HEG) program focuses on the various aspects of food and taste.
+Le Cordon Bleu Advanced Studies in Gastronomy (HEG) program focuses on the various aspects of food and taste.
 To better understand this unique program, which will take place from 14 to 26 October 2019, we invite you to discover more about the psychology of taste class, taught by Sandrine Monnery-Patris, a researcher at INRA.

 Eating cannot be reduced to the simple act of consuming food or nutrients.

 Eating or feeding oneself is a symbolic act.
 It is also a social act, which is an integral part of family life, a personal story and a given society.
 It is essential in creating identity and “otherness”.
 Yet, our diet has become a source of anxiety due to the numerous, often contradictory, messages which are omnipresent on social media and in the press, and often irrational recommendations which only serve to create confusion and misunderstanding in the consumer’s mind.